 In addition to a depreciation deduction, which is typically the largest deduction available to owners of property or equipment, owners may claim a tax deduction for financing costs that do not represent a reduction of the principal balance owed.
 Lessees may generally deduct the amount of rent paid during a year or the amount of rent expense accrued during a year.
 The IRS does not typically allow taxpayers to deduct rent paid in advance.

 What About Capital Leases?

-When a lease confers substantially all the risks and rewards of ownership, it is considered a capital lease and generally must be accounted for as owned property for income tax purposes.
+When a lease confers substantially all the risks and rewards of ownership, it is considered a capital lease and generally must be accounted for as owned property for income tax purposes per the IRS.
+An operating lease is not included on the balance sheet while capital leases are treated as debt.
 With a capital lease, many of the tax adjustments that must be made to the net present value analysis are the same as with the ownership of the property.
 The analysis is based on the actual cash flows alone.